Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Conclusions

 \section{Conclusions}

-We have studied the properties of quark number density $n_q$ at real and imaginary values of the quark chemical potential $\mu_q$ in QC$_2$D over the temperature range 230 MeV $ < T < 530$~MeV.
-The analysis utilized the numerical lattice QCD results at both real and imaginary chemical potential, and has been focused on the performance of various methods of analytic continuation from imaginary to real chemical potential.
-This analysis should be useful for the case of full QCD, where the lattice simulations are hindered by the sign problem at real chemical potentials but remain feasible at imaginary chemical potentials.
-The analysis is focused separately on temperatures below the Roberge-Weiss transition at $T_{\rm RW} \sim 270$~MeV and above.
+We have studied the properties of quark number density $n_q$ at real and imaginary values of the quark chemical potential $\mu_q$ in lattice QC$_2$D over the temperature range 230 MeV $ \lesssim T \lesssim 530$~MeV.
+The analysis has been focused on the performance of various methods of extrapolation from imaginary to real chemical potential.
+This analysis should be useful for the case of real QCD, where the lattice simulations are hindered by the sign problem at real chemical potentials but remain feasible at imaginary chemical potentials.
+The analysis is focused separately on temperatures below the Roberge-Weiss transition at $T_{\rm RW}$ and above.

-At low temperatures ($T<T_{\rm RW}$), we first considered the analysis using model-independent expressions, such as the truncated trigonometric series expansion of the baryon number at imaginary chemical potentials~[Eq.~(\ref{eq:Fourier_expansion_N})] or the expression Eq.~(\ref{eq:ff_for_Z}) based on the canonical formalism.
-These analyses showed limited success, mainly due to insufficient precision of the data that do not yet allow to determine the high-order expansion coefficients reliably.
+At low temperatures ($T<T_{\rm RW}$), we first considered the analysis using model-independent expressions, such as the truncated trigonometric series expansion of the baryon number at imaginary chemical potentials~(see Eq.~(\ref{eq:Fourier_expansion})) and the expression Eq.~(\ref{eq:ff_for_Z}) based on the canonical formalism.
+The former approach has shown only a limited success due to a small radius of convergence in the $\xi$ plane caused by a slow decrease of $a_n$ with increasing $n$.
+The latter approach also did not demonstrate a large range of agreement with lattice data for the real chemical potential.
+In this case, the insufficient precision of our data at the imaginary chemical potential did not allow us to determine the high-order expansion coefficients, $Z_n$.

-To proceed further, we then used fit functions based on two phenomenological models that have recently been proposed in the literature, the cluster expansion model~(CEM) and the rational function model~(RFM).
+To proceed further, we then used fit functions based on two phenomenological models that have recently been proposed in the literature, the cluster expansion model~(CEM) and the rational fraction model~(RFM).
 Both of these models make it possible to express all coefficients of the Fourier series for the quark density on the imaginary chemical potential segment $\ds -\;{\pi\over 2}\leq \theta_I \leq {\pi\over 2} (\theta_R=0)$ in terms of two parameters that are readily determined by fitting.
-Moreover, the functions (\ref{CEM_summed}) and (\ref{eq:RFM_summed_series_2}) obtained by summation of these Fourier series for the CEM and the RFM, respectively, readily provide an analytical continuation of the quark density to the real values of $\theta$.
-While both the CEM and RFM describe the lattice data at imaginary $\theta$ similarly well, we find that the CEM also demonstrates large range of agreement with our lattice data at real $\theta$ whereas the RFM shows significant deviations from the data.
+Moreover, the functions (\ref{CEM_summed}) and (\ref{eq:RFM_summed_series_2}) obtained by summation of these Fourier series for the CEM and the RFM, respectively, provide an analytic continuation of the quark density to the real values of $\theta$.
+We find that the CEM demonstrates a wide range of agreement with our lattice data at real $\theta$, while the RFM shows significant deviations from the data.